-As with the aggregated data, we find that disease incidence does not have a significant bearing on projections about spending on financial administration (Figure 7).
-In both lower and higher population localities, the net likelihood scores are roughly the same across levels of disease incidence.
+As with the aggregated data, we find that disease incidence does not have a significant bearing on projections about spending on roads and highways (Figure 7).
+In both lower and higher population localities, the net likelihood scores are about the same across levels of disease incidence.